piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 **Translation**

 This plugin is ready for translation and has already been translated into several languages.
+But If your language is not available then you can make one.
+It is also possible that not all existing translations are up-to-date or correct, so you are welcome to make corrections.
+Many of plugin users would be delighted if you share your translation with the community.
+Thanks for your contribution!

 * English (default)
 * Russian (translation by [Milena Kiseleva](https://www.instagram.com/milava_kiseleva/))
 * German (translation by Michael)
 * Chinese-Taiwan (translation by Gordon Yu)
 * Spanish (translation by Ramiro Garcés and Patricio Toledo)
-* French (translation by Theophil Bethel)
 * Dutch (translation by Peter Leenders)
+* French (translation by Jean-Michel, Theophil Bethel and Hervé Bouzin)

-If you want to help translate this plugin then please visit the [translation page](https://translate.wordpress.org/projects/wp-plugins/my-custom-functions).
+If you want to help translate this plugin, please visit the [translation page](https://translate.wordpress.org/projects/wp-plugins/my-custom-functions).

 **Minimum system requirements:**